DoctorDavinci/OrX_ITAOT/README.md

 - If you are within 2km of a HoloKron location then it will spawn and each of the vessels contained in the HoloKron will be spawned at their saved locations (save your mun base ????)

-- To creat a HoloKron you must be EVA (HoloKrons can be created while in a command seat) ...
+- To creat a HoloKron you must be EVA ...
 Go to the location where you want to create the HoloKron and right click on your Kerbal then click on 'HOLOKRONSPAWN' and the HoloKron Creation menu will appear as well as a HoloKron will spawn

-- In the 'Name:' text entry box enter a name for your HoloKron

-- In the 'Password:' text entry box enter a password for your HoloKron

 - Click on the HoloKron Type button to select from a Geo-Caching or a Challenge HoloKron (HoloKron type is currently locked as Geo-Cache)

+- In the 'Name:' text entry box enter a name for your HoloKron ...
+If a HoloKron of the same name is in the 'OrX/Export' directory the creator will be presented with options to add to the HoloKron of the same name or enter another name when saving
+PLEASE NOTE: You can add as many HoloKrons to a single .orx file as you wish, however each HoloKron contained in the .orx file is set up so that it will not be available to a player until the HoloKron that comes before it in the file has been opened (the first HoloKron in the .orx file is unlocked)

+- In the 'Password:' text entry box enter a password for your HoloKron ...
+The purpose of the password is to lock the HoloKron from being added to from an unauthorized HoloKron creator

 - Add a description of your HoloKron in the description text entry section ... as you type in a text entry field a new text entry box will appear below it, press 'TAB' to jump to the new text entry field (maximum of 10 lines)